lilianweng/lil-log/_posts/2021-01-02-controllable-neural-text-generation.md

 The rules extracted from SEA are considered as "bugs" in the model.
 Applying those rules as data augmentation in model training helps robustify the model and fix bugs.

 [Jiang et al (2020)](https://arxiv.org/abs/1911.12543) attempts to validate whether a trained language model knows certain knowledge by automatically discovering better prompts to query.
-Within the scope of knowledge retrieval where factual knowledge is represented in the form of a triple $$\langle x, r, y \rangel$$ (subject, relation, object).
+Within the scope of knowledge retrieval where factual knowledge is represented in the form of a triple $$\langle x, r, y \rangle$$ (subject, relation, object).
 The prompts can be mined from training sentences (e.g. Wikipedia description) or expanded by paraphrase.

 Interestingly some small modifications in the prompts may lead to big gain, as shown in Fig. X.